David Vaněček (footballer, born 1991)

-David Vaněček (born 9 March 1991) is a Czech professional football player who currently plays for SPG Power-Packaging Katsdorf.
-He previously played for Sigma Olomouc.
-He has represented his country at Under-16, Under-18 and Under-19 level.
+David Vaněček (born 9 March 1991) is a Czech professional football player who currently plays for FK Motorlet Prague.
+He previously played for several top-tier Czech club, including Teplice, for which he played the most matches and scored the most goals.
+He has represented his country at Under-16, Under-18 and Under-19 levels.

 Career

 Early career and loans

 While registered as a player at Viktoria Plzeň, Vaněček spent time on loan at six clubs over a three-year period between 2010 and 2013.

 Mid-career

 Vaněček left Viktoria Plzeň permanently in February 2014, signing a permanent contract with Hradec Králové, tying him to the club until the end of the 2015–16 season.
 He is the cousin of another David Vaněček; they played together at Sokolov.

 Vaněček joined Scottish Premiership side Heart of Midlothian in January 2019, having signed a pre-contract agreement in July 2018.
 In his second appearance for the club he was described as "rubbish" by manager Craig Levein, and substituted after 34 minutes.
 Levein later said that Vaněček had apologised to him for his lack of fitness.
 Vaněček was released the following summer having left Hearts by mutual consent, and two days later signed to Hungarian Nemzeti Bajnokság I team Puskás Akadémia.
 He went on to play for another Hungarian side, Diósgyőr during 2021.